The Biggest Scandals To Ever Hit The Food Network

 Mario Batali skimmed tips

 Chef Mario Batali may be a culinary guru, but some of his business practices are less than savory.
 The chef came under fire in 2010 when a class action lawsuit was filed against him on behalf of some of his employees.
 The suit represented 117 people who worked for Batali in his restaurants.
-According to the lawsuit, Batali illegally skimmed tips, keeping four to five percent of the money that should have gone to his servers in order to pay the restaurants' sommeliers.
+According to the lawsuit, Batali illegally skimmed tips, keeping 4 to 5% of the money that should have gone to his servers in order to pay the restaurants' sommeliers.

 The case dragged on for years, with Batali finally agreeing to a settlement in 2012.
 As part of the settlement, the chef agreed to pay $5.25 million to not just the employees named on the lawsuit, but to any of the employees who lost tips as a result of Batali's tip skimming (aside from those who chose to opt out of the settlement) from July 22, 2004 to February 14, 2012.